Bringing Your Time and Effort to Life

 - Gradient Xtermonator is pretty self explanatory.
 No matter how many flats you take, if you have any light pollution whatsoever, you’re likely to have some gradients in your images.
 This one is not cheap at $50 (US), but it’s another one that I use on every image I process.
 There are several manual methods and tutorials abound on the Internet to take care of gradients, but I can never get them to work as well as this tool does.

 - Hasta LaVista Green (HLVG) is a tool that removes extra green that creeps into images with a nebula or a galaxy containing blue hues.
 This tool is specific to the object you’re imaging and I don’t use it all that often.
 However, it is free!!
-A few examples of objects I’ve used it on are the Eastern Veil Nebula (NGC6992), The Orion Nebula (M42), and the Andromeda Galaxy (M31)
+A few objects I’ve used it on to kill the green that seems to creep in on the blues are the Eastern Veil Nebula (NGC6992), The Orion Nebula (M42), and the Andromeda Galaxy (M31)

 Order Is Important, but Flexible